Multi-Chassis Link Aggregation - MLAG

 cumulus@switch:~$ net add bgp neighbor peerlink.4094 interface remote-as internal cumulus@switch:~$ net add bgp l2vpn evpn neighbor peerlink.4094 activate cumulus@switch:~$ net commit

 Be aware of an existing issue when you use NCLU to create an iBGP peering, it creates an eBGP peering instead.
-For more information, see release note 1222.
+For more information, see this release note.

 IGMP Snooping with MLAG